CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

   ~ remove Raid from UI (is not yet implementet in SLCB) 1.3.1:
   ~ fix chat command with 0 cost
+1.4:
+  ~ hoxfix, prevents deadlock between NAEC.py and SLCB by using msg queue and a seperate thread for Nanoleaf actions

 ###############